tact-lang/pitaya/docs/SPECIFICATION.md

 Idempotency rule: treat as already imported only if both (a) `HEAD`s match and (b) the note includes the same `task_key`.
 The note MUST be written before releasing the import lock to minimize duplication in a crash window.

 Determinism note: `import_conflict_policy="suffix"` breaks strict determinism of branch names across resumes and is intended for manual/experimental runs.
-For reproducibility, prefer `"fail"`.
+For reproducibility, use `"fail"`.

 **No Remote Operations**: By design, containers never push to any remote.
 All git operations are local to the host machine.
 If remote synchronization is needed, it happens as a separate post-processing step after all tasks complete, completely decoupled from instance execution.